 Judged with us before?
 Please just login below and click the “add” button!

 Judging will take place through our virtual fair platform.
 Details will be posted later on in the year.

-Please take a look at our 2020 SARSEF Judging Guidebook for information about previous fairs.
-We will release a 2021 Judging Guidebook that includes any changes due to our pivot to a virtual model once that guidebook has been prepared.
+Please take a look at our 2021 SARSEF Judging Guidebook 2021 Judging Guidebook for information that includes any changes due to our pivot to a virtual model.

 Thank you for the time and energy that you are considering giving to the students of Southern Arizona!
 We need YOUR talent to encourage our future innovators — at all levels and in all areas.

 Last year we had over 2,000 projects, and we have each project judged by at least three judges.
 Teams are established to judge by grade and category — so you will never be solely responsible for how a project does.
 Some categories and grade levels have a large number of entries, so you will be asked to name your first, second and third choice in order to guarantee that we have a fair process for all students.

 Judges should select up to three categories they feel comfortable and competent to judge at their selected grade level.
 The categories listed here are those used at SARSEF PreK-12.
 Judges are encouraged to sign up for an area that matches their educational background and expertise.
 We will attempt to match you up with one of your top choices.

 All projects will fall into one of these three types: